neonevm/neon-evm.docs/docs/architecture/eth_sol_solution.md

+---
-# Ethereum and Solana Capabilities in a single Solution
+title: Ethereum and Solana Capabilities in a single Solution
+---

 > *This section describes a unique solution that allows Ethereum users to use the key features of Solana and vice versa.*